 We now show that the mirror descent framework of Proposition 1 can be improved when g satisfies additional stability assumptions, which are relatively mild in many cases.
 This improvement is analogous to that attained by smooth gradient descent over Lipschitz gradient descent (see Theorems 2 and 3, Part II).
-Because of the flexibility of mirror descent (i.e., its ability to handle arbitrary operators and non-Euclidean geometries), the improved mirror prox framework of this section can be used to straightforwardly design optimal algorithms in settings which are traditionally considered challenging.
-We give an example in the next lecture: a simple accelerated method for smooth convex optimization matching the lower bound of Theorem 5, Part II.
+Because of the flexibility of mirror descent (i.e. its ability to handle arbitrary operators and non-Euclidean geometries), the improved mirror prox framework of this section can be used to straightforwardly design optimal algorithms in settings which are traditionally considered quite challenging.
+We give one example in Section 4, where we give a simple accelerated method for smooth convex optimization matching the lower bound of Theorem 5, Part II.
+11

-Recall that Proposition 1 is parameterized by an operator $\mathbf{g}$ and a regularizer $\varphi$ , with compatible regularity properties governed by a norm $\|\cdot\|$ .
+Recall that Proposition 1 is parameterized by an operator g and a regularizer φ , with compatible regularity properties governed by a norm $\|\cdot\|$.
 The mirror prox algorithm of this section requires a similar compatibility assumption, but which can be stated without explicitly defining any norm.

-$^{10}$ Slightly different arguments were used in [GK95], which involved verifying (using a specialized certificate) whether the duality gap is bounded to ensure termination.
+10Slightly different arguments were used in [GK95], which involved verifying (using a specialized certificate) whether the duality gap is bounded to ensure termination.
 We choose to present the ghost iterate argument because of its generality, and to handle settings where checking the duality gap is computationally expensive.

-&lt;sup>11As another example, [She17] showed how to use these improved methods to design an accelerated algorithm for smooth optimization in the $\ell{\infty}$ geometry (see Section 5, [CST21] for an alternative exposition).
-This is particularly surprising, because (as discussed in Section 5.1, Part II) there are known lower bounds on the additive range of strongly convex functions in the $\ell{\infty}$ norm, which is typically a crucial ingredient for acceleration.
+$^{^{11}}$ As another example, [She17] showed how to use these improved methods to design an accelerated algorithm for smooth optimization in the l{∞} geometry (see Section 5, [CST21] for an alternative exposition).
+This is particularly surprising, because (as discussed in Section 5.1, Part II) there are known lower bounds on the additive range of strongly convex functions in the l{∞} norm, which is typically a crucial ingredient for acceleration.

 Definition 3 (Relative Lipschitzness).
-Let $\mathcal{Z} \subseteq \mathbb{R}^d$ , let $\mathbf{g} : \mathcal{Z} \to \mathbb{R}^d$ be an operator, and let $\varphi : \mathcal{Z} \to \mathbb{R}$ be a convex, differentiable function.
-We say $\mathbf{g}$ is $\lambda$ -relatively Lipschitz with respect to $\varphi$ , or $\lambda$ -relatively Lipschitz in $\varphi$ , if for any $\mathbf{z}, \mathbf{w}, \mathbf{u} \in \mathcal{Z}$ , we have
+Let $\mathcal{Z} \subseteq \mathbb{R}^d$, let $g : \mathcal{Z} \to \mathbb{R}^d$ be an operator, and let $\varphi : \mathcal{Z} \to \mathbb{R}$ be a convex, differentiable function.
+We say g is λ -relatively Lipschitz with respect to φ , or λ -relatively Lipschitz in φ , if for any $z, w, u \in \mathcal{Z}$, we have